Skip to main content

 Long-Term Strategy on Supporting the Prevention of Opioid Misuse

 We utilize an enterprise-wide approach to help address prescription misuse and abuse.
-We continue to expand our efforts through a variety of programs and initiatives, including education, safe prescription drug disposal, advocacy and collaboration with partners.
+We continue to expand our efforts through a variety of programs and initiatives, including pharmacist and patient education, safe prescription drug disposal, advocacy and collaboration with partners.
 We aim to provide appropriate access to opioid medications for patients with legitimate prescriptions while taking steps to prevent diversion and abuse.

-Implementing and Advocating for Effective Policies
+Implementing and Advocating for Effective Policies and Programs

 CVS Health currently maintains numerous anti-diversion and compliance programs, including: